luckyluka/backend_go_rest_api/README.md

 ## UNIT TESTING
 <br/>

-There are basic unit test provided in the backend_test.go
+There are basic unit tests provided in the backend_test.go

 #### RUN TESTS